 In tailoring that song choice to your own distinct voice, you must consider the song’s key, the song’s intro for the audition, the song’s tempo, and the cut of the song (usually 16–32 bars) you choose to sing.
 All of these elements are adjustable to fit your needs a performer.
 “The more customized and specific you are with your audition songs, the better they will feel to you, and we’ll get to enjoy your singing so much more,” Byrne concludes.

-Everyone’s routine is different, but you should never enter the audition room cold.
+Every singer's warm-up routine is different, but you should never enter the audition room cold.
 Common warm-ups often consist of vocal exercises like doing scales and lip and tongue trills, sirens, hums, and kazoos.
 But many singers also do breathing exercises to expand the lungs and flex the diaphragm.
 Others enjoy a mug of hot tea with honey (and various other concoctions).

 One way to fix that?
 Mouth the words to your song while you’re on your commute.
 “You will be warming up your articulators” like your jaw, tongue, lips, says Bryne.
-He also suggests you sing aloud with your hand covering your mouth (a lot of sound won’t escape in full voice because the air will be going through your nose), or you can sing your audition song through a straw (literally keeping your mouth on a straw and annunciating your song aloud) to create a semi-occluded vocal tract.
+He also suggests you sing aloud with your hand covering your mouth (a lot of sound won’t escape in full voice because the air will be going through your nose), or you can sing your audition song through a straw (literally keeping your mouth on a straw and enunciating your song aloud) to create a semi-occluded vocal tract.
 “This is a fancy way of saying that the tube of your throat is partially/mostly narrowed and lengthened.
 In addition to making the sound quieter, this technique helps your vocal cords meet more efficiently,” Byrne says.
 “Regularly practicing your songs (or monologues) through a straw can reduce vocal fatigue, and improve clarity and lower pressure.”
-Who knew!?
+Who knew?

 He says a quick way to reverse that movement is simply by thinking your voice is doing the opposite of what it’s actually doing.
 “In other words, if you think that you are going down for your higher notes, you will reverse your old habits and keep your larynx more stable.”

+There is a right and wrong way to sing, and you want to make sure your technique and posture all align for healthy, strain-free vocalizations.
 You see it all the time: Singing professionally day in, day out inevitably takes a toll on one’s vocal stamina and health.
-If it’s happened to Adele, it can happen to you!
+(If it happened to Adele, it can happen to you!)
 While singing on Broadway eight shows a week or touring the country with a music act will be a workout for any vocalists, the best way to preempt injury is simply by investing in the proper training from the start.